John A Waller

 Liquidation is an advantageous legal method of closing a limited company, no longer capable of trading financially.
 Not used for solvent companies typically, or if the limited company is viable and a restructure is plausible, including a company voluntary arrangement (CVA) or using a company administration.
 Thus saving the company and allowing it to continue trading.
 Something a liquidation does not offer.

-Limited companies registered in England and Wales may either liquidate voluntarily or be compulsorily liquidated by a creditor of the company who remains unpaid.
+Limited companies registered in England and Wales may either liquidate voluntarily or be compulsorily liquidated by a company’s creditor who remains unpaid.

 When rationalising liquidating your limited company, please note the seriousness of the decision.
 HBG Advisory strongly recommends you seek the advice of qualified Insolvency Practitioners, like those in HBG Advisory.